-The Winter Program consisted of a total of eighteen holes with two holes remaining to be drilled after break-up:
+The Winter Program consisted of a total of nineteen holes with two holes remaining to be drilled after break-up:

-- Nine holes designed for hydrogeological & infill; - Two holes for infill only and; - Six holes for hydrogeology only which will be drilled outside of the mineralized trends.
+- Eight holes designed for hydrogeological & infill; - Two holes for infill only and; - Nine holes for hydrogeological testing were drilled outside of the mineralized trends.

-The hydrogeological holes have been cased with screened and perforated PVC casing in advance of future flow tracing and pumping tests to be performed.
+The holes selected for hydrogeological testing have been cased with screened and perforated PVC casing in advance of future flow tracing and pumping tests to be performed.
 All completed holes will be monitored for water outflow.
 Encouragingly, only two of the holes drilled to date are producing water to surface.